The Best Takeoff Software for Construction in 2026

 What is the average cost of construction takeoff software?

-The average cost of a quality construction takeoff software is $85 per user month for online products and $975 for a download of an on-premise product.
+The average cost of quality construction takeoff software is approximately $150 to $250 per user per month for online products.
 Often providers may include additional fees for ongoing updates and technical support.

 ProductTakeoff Cost